craftfortress/EarthBit.net-GoogleArtEntry-2014/project_posts/2014-03-28-The_Message.md

 I decided I needed a moon.
-I created an eclipse - as otherwise the light cast on the planet would be factually innacurate as the cities are portrayed during the dark hours.
+I created an eclipse.
+Otherwise the light cast on the planet would be factually innacurate as the planet was photographed during the dark hours.
 I then moved back onto the presentation of the data.
 I was aware that it was important to convey the information flowing through the Bitcoin Blockchain clearly.
 I opted to keep text and figures off the page.
 Instead, in the same manner that the location, and time of a transaction is expressed as a node placed on the planet,